 Any school in the Cork City Council administrative area wishing to join the Green Schools Programme for the first time or reactivate their Green Schools Programme are invited to contact email@example.com

-There will be monthly zoom meetings for teachers in Cork City Schools active in the Green Schools Programme from September 2021.
+There are monthly support zoom meetings for teachers in Cork City schools active in the Green Schools Programme.

 Contact firstname.lastname@example.org to register